byerlikaya/byerlikaya/README.md

 # Hi there 👋 I'm Barış Yerlikaya

-🇹🇷 I was born and live in Turkey.

 🔧 I've been passionate about electronics and robotics since 2000,
 💻 and working as a software developer and manager since 2007.

-👨‍👩‍👧 I'm married and a proud father of one amazing daughter — my family means the world to me. 💕

 🎮 I see software not just as a job, but as a part of my life:
 a game, an entertainment, a passion, a hobby, and a business. 😊